Uninett/Argus/docs/user-manual.rst

 2. Click on the *Per page* drop-down.

-3. Select whether you want 10/25/50/100 incidents per page displayed.
+3. Select how many incidents per page you want displayed.

 Navigate incidents table
 ^^^^^^^^^^^^^^^^^^^^^^^^